Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`symbol`: String.
     The symbol to use from the referenced standard, expressed according to that standard.
     The field MAY use mathematical expressions written the same way as described in the `definition of the description field`_.
-    This field MAY be different from the symbol being defined via the definition if the unit will be referenced in `x-optimade-unit` fields using a different symbol than the one used in the standard or if the symbol is expressed in the standard in a way that requires mathematical notation.
+    This field MAY be different from the symbol being defined via the definition if the unit will be referenced in :field:`x-optimade-unit` field using a different symbol than the one used in the standard or if the symbol is expressed in the standard in a way that requires mathematical notation.
-    However, if possible, the `symbol` fields SHOULD be the same.
+    However, if possible, the :field:`symbol` field SHOULD be the same.

   **OPTIONAL keys:**